About Penstemon

 Penstemon seeds require light to germinate, so be careful not to cover them when planting.
 Learn more about germination light requirements here.

 Press flower seeds into soil, but do not cover.
-Keep seeds moist until germination, or 14-30 days.
+Keep seeds moist until germination, or 14 to 30 days.

 How to Care for Penstemon

-Penstemons needs very little water and barely any fertilizer.
+Many penstemon varieties thrive in arid climates.
+Penstemons need very little water and barely any fertilizer.
+Once established, water only when the top inch of soil is completely dry.
 Fertilize when planting only.
-Deadhead after flowering to maintain vigor and cut back to the base in early spring.
-Penstemon is generally disease free, but keep an eye out for slugs, snails, spider mites and eelworms.
+Deadhead after flowering to maintain vigor and cut back to about two inches above the soil in late fall or early winter.
+As long as penstemon is grown in an arid environment, it is generally disease free, but keep an eye out for slugs, snails, spider mites and eelworms.